Store Expense Type: Managing Retail Expenses Efficiently

 1. Understanding Store Expense Types

-Store Expense Types classify costs into logical categories for better financial control.
+Store Expense Types classify costs into logical categories - (fixed, variable, periodic) for organized tracking, budgeting, and tax compliance to ensure better financial control.
 Common examples include:

 • Fixed Expenses: Rent, insurance premiums.